-Bitbucket Server allows REST clients to authenicate themselves with a user name and password using basic authentication.
+Bitbucket Server allows REST clients to authenticate themselves with a user name and password using basic authentication.

 Most client software provides a simple mechanism for supplying a user name and password and will build the required authentication headers automatically.
-For example you can specify the -u argument with curl as follows
+For example you can specify the argument with as follows

 curl -D- -u fred:fred -X GET -H "Content-Type: application/json" http://localhost:7990/rest/api/1.0/projects

 If you need to you may construct and send basic auth headers yourself.
 To do this you need to perform the following steps: